mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel.md

 --- abstract

-This document specifies methods for tunneling Ethernet frames and Internet protocols such as TCP, UDP, IP and QUIC inside a QUIC connection.
+This document specifies methods for tunneling packets of Internet protocols inside a QUIC connection.

 --- middle